OpenINF/openinf.github.io/CONTRIBUTING.md

 ## Project documentation

 The `README` in the root of the repository should contain or link to project documentation.
-If you cannot find the documentation you're looking for, please file a GitHub issue with details of what you'd like to see documented.
+If you cannot find the documentation you’re looking for, please file a GitHub issue with details of what you’d like to see documented.

 ## Questions or thoughts?